JCSleiman/JUSTdocker-wapp/README.md

 - PHP7.3
 - MySQLite

-It't prepared to work as **aulasistemas.com** - FEEL FREE TO VISIT IT.
+It's prepared to work as **aulasistemas.com** - FEEL FREE TO VISIT IT.

 ## How to run the image: